Healthy Homes Assessment Bay View

 Draught Stopping Bay View

-If you can feel external air entering or an unobstructed draught coming out of a hole or gap and you are able to feel it, it’s likely to be a gap or hole which requirements sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-Gaps greater than 3mm that let air into or out into the home require to be sealed.
-For example, if an open fireplace is not in use, it can create draughts.
-This should be sealed off.
-Property managers and landlords are responsible for making sure that such draughts are squelched as much as possible.
+If you can feel external air coming in or a clear draught from a crack or a gap that is, it is likely to be a gap or hole which requirements sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that let air into or out of your home require seals.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be shut off.
+Landlords and property managers are accountable for ensuring such draughts are eliminated as far as possible.

-There is no require to block off holes or gaps in the construction.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure when the home is heated and cools so that they can still be shut and opened, rather than sticking.
-We will test the windows and doors during our Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows could be required to allow for the movement of the structure as the house warms and cools to allow them to be closed and opened instead of instead of being stuck.
+We will check all windows and doors during our Healthy Homes assessment of your rental property.

 Find the complete specifications to the Healthy Homes draught stopping requirements.